Kaminyou/A-template-is-all-you-need/README.md

 ## Prepare required data
 **You must have a GUI for 2D image and SDF rendering!!** <br>
-*Environment of Ubuntu with GUI is recommended.*
+*Environment of Ubuntu with GUI is recommended.* <br>
+*If you are unable to generate required 2D images and SDF ground truth, please jump to next section.
+We do provide some examples for you to download*
 ### Prepare ShapeNet dataset
 1. Please prepare `secret.json`, which should include:
 ```json